satwikkansal/wtfpython/wtfpy.md

 > A collection of tricky Python examples

-Python being an awesomoe higher level language, provides us many functionalities for our comfort.
+Python being an awesome higher level language, provides us many functionalities for our comfort.
 But sometimes, the outcomes may not seem obvious to a normal Python user at the first sight.

-Here's an attempt to collect such classic examples of unexpected behaviors in Python and see what exactly is happening under the hood!
+Here's an attempt to collect such classic and tricky examples of unexpected behaviors in Python and see what exactly is happening under the hood!
 I find it a nice way to learn internals of a language and I think you'll like them as well!

 # Table of Contents